ChTosar/phpSandbox/README.md

 # Configure Server list

-For use Php Sandbox in more installations/instances of php only need isstall the same files in the others serves and acced directly or by other instances configurin the file of server_list.php folowing the array example.
+For use Php Sandbox in more installations/instances of php only need isstall the same files in the others serves and access directly or by other instances configuring the file of server_list.php folowing the array example.

 ```
 $serverList = array(